appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 - - -

 CRIME was a very cool demonstration of how compress-then-encrypt isn't always the right decision, but my favorite compress-then-encrypt attack was published a year earlier by Andrew M. White, Austin R. Matthews, Kevin Z. Snow, and Fabian Monrose.
-The paper [Phonotactic Reconstruction of Encrypted VoIP Conversations](http://www.cs.unc.edu/~fabian/papers/foniks-oak11.pdf) gives a technique for reconstructing speach from an encrypted VoIP call.
+The paper [Phonotactic Reconstruction of Encrypted VoIP Conversations](http://www.cs.unc.edu/~fabian/papers/foniks-oak11.pdf) gives a technique for reconstructing speech from an encrypted VoIP call.

-Basically, the idea is this: VoIP compression isn't going to be a generic audio compression algorithm, because we can rely on some assumptions about human speach in order to compress more efficiently.
+Basically, the idea is this: VoIP compression isn't going to be a generic audio compression algorithm, because we can rely on some assumptions about human speech in order to compress more efficiently.
 From the paper:

 > Many modern speech codecs are based on variants of a well-known speech coding
 > scheme known as code-excited linear prediction (CELP) [49], which is in turn